abhi067/spotify-clone/spotify-clone-main/README.md

 ## Contact

-If you have any questions or want to connect, you can reach me at - sanskar.purohit946@gmail.com.
+If you have any questions or want to connect, you can reach me at - sinha2767@gmail.com.

 Thanks & Regards,

-Sanskar Purohit
+Abhishek Sinha

 ---